bruceravel/LearningLarch/start/scripting.rst

    released under The Creative Commons Attribution-ShareAlike License http://creativecommons.org/licenses/by-sa/3.0/

-The Larch data model
+Scripts and programs
 ====================

-* import from a file
+* using python in Larch

+* using Larch in python

-* groups
+* larch=_larch

-* add scalar to a group
-* add an array to a group
-* naming things
+* importing functionality

-* output to a file
+* group & Group / param and Parameter / etc